Ed Husmann

-Edward Earl Husmann (August 6, 1931 - August 30, 2018) was an American football defensive tackle in the American Football League (AFL) for the Houston Oilers.
-He also played in the National Football League (NFL) for the Chicago Cardinals and Dallas Cowboys.
-He played college football at the University of Nebraska.
+Edward Earl Husmann (August 6, 1931 - August 30, 2018) was an American football defensive tackle who played in the American Football League (AFL) for the Houston Oilers.
+He also played in the National Football League (NFL) for the Chicago Cardinals and the Dallas Cowboys.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Husmann attended Ogallala High School, earning All-state and All-conference honors as a senior in football.
 He also played basketball, ran track and wrestled.

 He walked-on to the University of Nebraska.
 He became a starter as a senior, at right tackle on both sides of the ball.
-He was also a member of the wrestling team, and won the Big Seven Conference heavyweight wrestling championship as a senior.
+He was also a member of the wrestling team, and won the MVIAA heavyweight wrestling championship as a senior.

 In 2004, he was inducted into the Nebraska Football Hall of Fame.
 In 2006, he was inducted into the Nebraska High School Hall of Fame.

 Professional career

 Chicago Cardinals

-Husmann was selected by the Chicago Cardinals in the ninth round (99th overall) of the 1953 NFL Draft and began his career on the offensive line.
+Husmann was selected by the Chicago Cardinals in the ninth round (99th overall) of the 1953 NFL draft and began his career on the offensive line.
 He spent the next two years out of football, while serving his military service in the United States Army.
 He returned to the team in 1956.

 Dallas Cowboys

-He was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+He was selected by the Dallas Cowboys in the 1960 NFL expansion draft.
 He became the first starter at right defensive tackle in franchise history.
 He was waived on September 5, 1961.